Oesophagectomy

 You may have some drips and drains attached to your body for a few days after surgery.
 These include the following:

-• A central venous catheter (CVC or central line)
+A central venous catheter (CVC or central line)

 A CVC is a thin, flexible tube that is put into a large vein in the neck, upper chest or groin.
 It can stay in place for up to a week.
 It is used to give you fluids and medicines until you can eat and drink again.
-It can also be used to take blood samples without using a needle.
+It can also be used to take blood samples without a needle.

-• A naso-gastric tube
+A nasogastric tube

-A naso-gastric tube is a fine tube that goes up the nose and down into the stomach or small intestine.
-It drains fluid, so you do not feel sick.
+A nasogastric tube is a fine tube that goes up the nose and down into the stomach or small intestine.
+It drains fluid, so you do not feel sick

-• Chest drains
+Chest drains

-• A feeding tube (jejunostomy)
+A feeding tube (jejunostomy)

 A feeding tube is a thin, flexible tube that goes into the small bowel through a small cut in the abdomen.
 It is used to give you food and nutrients until you can eat again.

-• Abdominal drain
+Abdominal drain

 An abdominal drain is a tube that is put into the abdomen to help drain fluid and prevent swelling.

-• Urinary catheter
+Urinary catheter

 A urinary catheter is a tube that is put into the bladder to drain urine into a collecting bag.
 It can be removed as soon as you can get up and walk around.